 The agency operates its own accredited school district, helps youth pursue career and workforce development opportunities, shows youth how to make a positive impact on their local communities, and provides rehabilitative and recreational services tailored to the individual needs of each young person under agency supervision.

-DJJ serves youth at five secure facilities, 43 county offices and ten camps across South Carolina.
+DJJ serves youth at five secure facilities, 43 county offices and nine camps across South Carolina.
 If you're interested in joining Team DJJ, you can see all of our current career opportunities.